 Our robust and comprehensive college counseling program includes:

-- Each year, Juniors and Seniors can attend presentations (on the DLS campus) from college and university representatives from nearly 150 schools.
+Annual Junior and Senior presentations (on the DLS campus) from college and university representatives from nearly 150 schools.

-- Information and guidance on full range of post-high school options, including four-year colleges, community colleges, technical and vocational programs, gap year programs and other possibilities.
+Information and guidance on the full range of post-high school options, including four-year colleges, community colleges, technical and vocational programs, gap year programs, and other possibilities.

-- Our College Counselors are available to students, parents and guardians by phone, email, and family meetings.
+Access to College Counselors by phone, email, and family meetings.

 - Weekly mandatory College Advisory 7th period class